Updated: 1 October 2024

 D is GSC 6292:36, mv = 11.5.
 (GSC = Guide Star Catalogue).
 The position of Pluto on October 24 (centre of image) was at Right Ascension = 18 hours 48 minutes 13 seconds, Declination = -20º 39' 11".
 The planet moved 2' 51" with respect to the stellar background during the three days between the first and last images, or 57 arcseconds per day, or 1 arcsecond every 25¼ minutes.

-Here are the positions of the planets above the horizon in mid-October, at
+Here are the positions of the planets above the horizon in mid-November, at

 has passed through culmination (crossing the

 meridian or north-south line), and is about 43º above the northern horizon.
-Jupiter has an altitude of two handspans above the north-north-western horizon, and Mars is
+Jupiter has an altitude of two handspans above the north-north-eastern horizon, and Mars is

 The movements of planets including their alignments and close-up images can be watched using the freeware